 Here are some lower added sugar cereals and a simple trick for reducing added sugar:

-- Look for fiber.
-If it’s low in sugar but also low in fiber, add some fresh fruit, nuts or seeds to boost fiber content.
-Fiber intake goals: 19 grams per day for 1-3-year-olds, 25 grams per day for 4-8-year-olds, continues to increase for older kids and adults.
+In case you need a refresher, fiber intake goals are as follows: 19 grams per day for 1-3-year-olds, 25 grams per day for 4-8-year-olds, and continues to increase for older kids and adults.
 Cereals like Rice Krispies, Corn Flakes and Crispix fall into this category, with just a few grams of sugar but no fiber either.

-- If your kids are used to higher sugar cereals, look for similar lower sugar options and start by mixing half and half.
+- If your kids are used to higher-sugar cereals, look for similar lower-sugar options and start by mixing half and half.

 - I usually try to pair cereal with a protein source like milk, yogurt, cheese, nuts, etc.